 With time, the feedback will fall off the first page and after 12 months, it won’t count towards your seller feedback rating.
 Just make sure that 95% of the feedback you receive is positive — in other words, you need to get 19 positive reviews for every one bad one.

-Seller Tip: One thing that many sellers don’t realise is that 3-star or neutral feedback can be harmful to your seller rating — so, treat this in the same way you would a 1-star or 2-star review (using the strategies detailed above).
+Seller Tip: One thing that many sellers don’t realize is that 3-star or neutral feedback can be harmful to your seller rating — so, treat this in the same way you would a 1-star or 2-star review (using the strategies detailed above).

 The Value of Negative Feedback